Vibration Data Collection

 When evaluating machinery health, the analyst should:

-- Visually inspect each machine for overall condition of the machine, such as leaking seals, other damaged or incomplete components, cracked welds, deterioration in the grouting, missing clamps and hold-downs while visiting the site to collect vibration data.
+- Visually inspect each machine for the overall condition of the machine, such as leaking seals, other damaged or incomplete components, cracked welds, deterioration in the grouting, missing clamps and hold-downs while visiting the site to collect vibration data.

 - Ensure that you can determine the turning speed (TS) at the measurement point location before any critical measurement is taken.